 You can set the spiral function independently for the main and sub patterns.

+- 1 In the M/E-1 >Wipe menu, select HF5 'Main Modify.'

+The Main Modify menu appears.

-- 2 Press [Spiral], turning it on. - 3 Set the following parameters.
+- 2 Press [Spiral], turning it on.

+- 3 Set the following parameters.